2019 Speaker Bios – Baseball

 DRILLS SESSION: Infield Play - Practicing the Uncommon Play

-MATT LISLE – University of Missouri
+MATT LISLE – Chicago White Sox

 A professional hitting instructor for over 20 years, Lisle has become an internet sensation with well over 130,000 Twitter followers.
 With a philosophy centered around teaching and sharing, Lisle launched The Hitting Vault to help players at all levels of baseball and softball unlock their power.
 Lisle currently works with numerous MLB and NCAA players.
 Lisle is preparing for his first season with Missouri after coaching stints at Menlo College, Santa Clara University, Cal State University - East Bay, the University of Oregon and South Carolina.
 A firm believer that no difference exists between the mechanics of an elite baseball swing and an elite softball swing, Lisle's previous coaching stints were successful on both the baseball and softball fields.
 Last year, he helped a Gamecock's softball team that was predicted to finish 12th in a loaded SEC finish in third place.
 South Carolina's lineup led the SEC with a school record 65 homers while also leading the league in slugging, doubles, total bases and hit by pitch.
 Lisle and the rest of the staff were rewarded with the NFCA Southeast Region Coaching Staff of the Year honors.